dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 def get_square(number:
 ```

-We start to measure the difficulty of these tests by measuring how
+We measure the difficulty of these tests by measuring how
 models of different sizes do on them.
 For many tests in this post, we
 use the Pythia models, as they are available in a large variety of
 sizes and training lengths.
 For measuring performance at larger sizes,